|The waterfall in the park in Tahiti, a popular tourist attraction.|

 Yesterday morning at breakfast we were seated at a table next to a woman mentioning she was coming down with a cough and sore throat.
 Again, as graciously as possible, profusely apologizing and asking her not to be offended, we arose.

 |Musician playing at the waterfall area.|

 Sure, it was awkward to have to do so.
 But, getting sick would be very frustrating and we have no desire to take such a risk.
 We still have nine more days on this cruise and having the opportunity to continue to enjoy ourselves each day as we have thus far, is truly a gift.

 As we’re sitting in the Schooner Bar at the moment in our quiet comfortable corner, it’s already almost 3:00 pm.
 The days fly by leaving us with a bucket load of great memories and friends from all over Australia, several of whom have invited us to come to stay at their homes, genuinely making such an offer that astounds us.

 |Another view of the babbling brook at the site of the waterfall.|

 Of course, we’d never actually stay in their homes, as much as we appreciate the offers.
 We’ve always preferred to find our own accommodations without imposing upon others.

 |Our friend Jeff sipping on a fresh coconut.
 Benjamin, our driver is in the background in the red and white shirt.|

-Today, we share more photos of our tour in Tahiti and tomorrow, well, there’s great shots of Bora Bora.
+Today, we share more photos of our tour in Tahiti, and tomorrow, well, there are great shots of Bora Bora.
 We worried we’d run out of stories and photos on such a long cruise although, at this point, we doubt this will transpire with much more awaiting us.

 Have a terrific Tuesday.
 We’ll be back!